 Trees serve as the lynchpins of natural ecosystems.
 They have beneficial interactions with other trees, soil biota, wildlife, and humanity.
-Even though we sometimes just pass them by, trees are living beings like us that care for their offspring and other organisms around them.
+Even though we sometimes pass them by, trees are living beings like us who care for their offspring and other organisms around them.
 They also learn and relearn things just as we do.

 So, we need to protect trees.
-In their own way, trees are also working to protect us, especially from climate change.
+In their own way, trees are also working to protect us, especially from global warming.
 They provide crucial support in reversing and reducing the effects of global emissions causing climate change.

 It is important to note that tree planting alone cannot offset our mammoth global carbon emissions.
 But it can help us to mitigate and adapt in the face of our climate emergency1.
 Planting trees is a vital part of the pathway to a more resilient, fair, and sustainable future.

 There is a range of different ways in which we can use trees to help repair the damage humanity has done, restore degraded landscapes, and even improve them to meet the needs of wildlife and humanity better.

 Tree planting schemes can: